KenKundert/nestedtext/doc/alternatives.rst

     point" and "real numbers may not contain units".

     Casual users are unlikely to know these conventions, which causes frustration and errors.
-Forcing users to know and use these conventions represents an undesirable and sometimes overwhelming burden.
-This is particularly true for :ref:`YAML <vs_yaml>`, which can be a minefield for the casual user.
+Forcing them to know and use these conventions represents an undesirable and sometimes overwhelming burden.
+This is particularly true for YAML, which can be a minefield even for programmers.
     Consider the following:

     | ``Hey there!`` and ``"Hey there!"`` represent the same string.
     | ``She said, "Hey there!"`` is a valid string,